EXTRADEEN/My-second-repository/io_redirections_and_filters/README.md

-13-unique - is na script that takes a list of words as input and prints only words that appear exactly once 14-findthatword - is a script that displays lines containing the patern "root" from file "/etc/passwd" 15-countthatword - is a script that displays the number of lines that contain the patern "bin" in the file "/etc/passwd"
+13-unique - is na script that takes a list of words as input and prints only words that appear exactly once 14-findthatword - is a script that displays lines containing the patern "root" from file "/etc/passwd" 15-countthatword - is a script that displays the number of lines that contain the patern "bin" in the file "/etc/passwd" 16-whatsnext - is a script that displays lines containing the pattern "root" and 3 lines after them in file "/etc/passwd"